 Since 1910, the Carnegie Endowment for International Peace has worked to advance the cause of peace through analysis and development of fresh policy ideas and direct engagement and collaboration with decision-makers in government, business and civil society.
 The Russia and Eurasia Program taps the expertise of a trans-Atlantic network of scholars and researchers focusing on the states that have emerged from the former Soviet Union and their relations with the rest of the world.
 The program is directed by Eugene Rumer and produces analysis on a broad range of topics, from military and foreign policy to nationalism, justice systems and the power of computer technologies.

 The Center for the National Interest seeks to stimulate debate, promote public understanding of U.S. foreign policy and international affairs and define principled yet pragmatic policies to advance America’s national interests in the complex world of the 21st century.
 The center’s work spans a broad range of critical relationships and foreign policy challenges.
-Dimitri Simes is president and CEO of the center and also the publisher of its prominent foreign policy magazine, The National Interest.
+Paul Saunders is the president of the center, which publishes prominent foreign policy magazine, The National Interest.

 Center for Strategic and International Studies, Russia and Eurasia Program

-The Center on Global Interests (CGI) is a nonprofit, nonpartisan foreign-policy research institution that promotes the rigorous study of modern-day Russia and Eurasia.
-CGI provides timely analysis, strategic policy recommendations and organizes public events aimed at engaging decision-makers and the broader public on topics of global concern.
-Founded in 2012, it is the first independent think tank established in Washington after the end of the Cold War to focus exclusively on Russia and the former Soviet space.
-As a new and dynamic organization, CGI aims to support independent thinkers on both sides of the Atlantic and propose innovative approaches to emerging policy challenges.
+The Center on Global Interests (CGI) was a nonprofit, nonpartisan foreign-policy research institution promoting the study of modern-day Russia and Eurasia.
+CGI provided timely analysis and strategic policy recommendations and organized public events aimed at engaging decision-makers and the broader public on topics of global concern.
+Founded in 2012, it was the first independent think tank established in Washington after the end of the Cold War to focus exclusively on Russia and the former Soviet space.
+CGI indefinitely paused its activities in 2018.

 The European Leadership Network (ELN) works to advance the idea of a cooperative and cohesive Europe and to develop collaborative European capacity to address pressing challenges in foreign, defense and security policy.
 The ELN conceives of Europe in its widest sense, to include not only the EU but Russia, Turkey, Ukraine and the rest of the continent.
 It takes pride in its high-level political reach and in its ability to network the political, diplomatic and security elites of countries across this diverse region and parts of Central Asia.
 One ELN-managed project of particular relevance for Russia is the Task Force on Cooperation in Greater Europe, a select group of senior statesmen and women who bring forward proposals to allow all countries of the region to break with the costly legacy of the Cold War and focus more effectively on meeting the emerging political, economic and security challenges of the 21st century.

 Founded in 1974 as a division of the Woodrow Wilson International Center for Scholars, the Kennan Institute is committed to improving American expertise and knowledge about Russia, Ukraine and other states in the region and to making that expertise available to policymakers, media and the broader public.
-Headed by director Matthew Rojansky, the Kennan Institute offers residential scholarships and an active public lecture and workshop series.
+The Kennan Institute offers residential scholarships and an active public lecture and workshop series.
 Kennan also produces a variety of publications, including the Kennan Cable, which features research and analysis presenting new ideas and perspectives on the region, and The Russia File, which offers insights on current events in Russia, U.S.-Russian relations and other critical issues of the day.

 PONARS Eurasia is a network of over 100 academics, mainly from North America and post-Soviet Eurasia, advancing new approaches to research on security, politics, economics and society in Russia and Eurasia.
 Its core missions are to connect scholarship to policy on and in Russia and Eurasia and to foster a transnational community, especially of mid-career and rising scholars, committed to developing policy-relevant and collaborative research.
 Now based at George Washington University, the group disseminates its members’ work via policy memos, commentary and working papers.